Finding a home

 Buying a new build house?

-We work with conveyancing solicitors experienced in new build purchases, get your conveyancing quote today.
+We work with conveyancing solicitors experienced in new build home purchases.
+Get your conveyancing quote today.

 Premium prices

-Being new and fresh is a huge advantage of new build properties, but it also means they can come with a hefty price tag, new builds are often more expensive than similar sized older properties.
+Being new and fresh is a huge advantage of new build properties, but the downside is that they can come with a hefty price tag.
+The new build premium reflects the modern construction techniques, energy-efficient materials, and latest building regulations developers use to ensure your home is built to the highest standard.
+As a result, new builds are often more expensive than similar sized older properties.

 Snags and defects

 Some new build developments have attracted bad press for the number of issues reported soon after moving in.
-These can range from small defects to major structural issues, which is why getting a comprehensive snagging survey as soon as possible to give your property a thorough inspection is highly recommended.
+These can range from small cosmetic defects such as paint and sealant work to major structural defects such as plumbing and heating.
+This is why getting a comprehensive snagging survey completed as soon as possible is highly recommended to give your property a thorough inspection.

 Construction delays

-Another source of bad press at developer level can be hold-ups in the move-in process.
-If your new build is running behind schedule on its development, then you might find yourself searching for temporary accommodation or storage for your belongings whilst you wait for the green light, adding both stress and an additional financial burden to your move.
+Another source of bad press for new build developments is the hold-ups in the move-in process.
+If your new build is running behind schedule on it's development, then you might find yourself searching for temporary accommodation or storage for your belongings whilst you wait for the green light, adding both stress and financial burden to your move.

-If you’re looking for a fresh, modern space that you’re ready and willing to put your stamp on, a new build home or new build property could be perfect for you.
-If you’re seeking character and community in a more traditional setting, it could be that a home outside of a new build development is better suited for you.
-Check out the pros and cons for new build home and properties vs other property types below:
+If you're looking for a fresh, modern space that you're ready and willing to put your stamp on, a new build property could be perfect for you.
+If you're seeking character and community in a more traditional setting, it could be that an older property is better suited for you.
+Check out the different pros and cons for new build properties vs older properties in the table below:

 New builds